 Nothing beats some good old-fashioned drama once in a while.
-You can turn these writing prompts into a dramatic romance, or morph them into a different genre.
+You can turn these writing prompts into a dramatic love story, an exciting short story, or morph them into a different genre.
 How you use them is up to you.

 For a novel that is specifically romance, we have created an exclusive list of exciting and genre-bending romance writing prompts.